-• Short, very flimsy soccer cones are placed at each position for the first couple of week to assist the players with where each position typically plays / position themselves.
-It helps to avoid someone rotating to play second base and just standing on the base.
-It also gives the young plays a visual of where to rotate to.
-In the 2rd week the cones are removed halfway through the game, players are encouraged to help each other with where they need to rotate to after every 2 batters.
-In the 3rd week the coaches can continue with the cones for half the game or not use them at all.
+- 42. Players will be placed in the following defensive positions LF, CF, RF, 1ST,2ND, SS, 3RD, catcher and pitcher (5 steps behind the coach that is throwing to the hitters) for a total of 9 positions. - 43.
+If a team prefers, they can play with a 4th outfielder instead of having the pitcher position in the rotation. - 44.
+Players will rotate one (1) defensive position after every inning. - 45.
+Short, very flimsy soccer cones are placed at each infield position for the first couple of weeks to assist the players with where each position typically plays / position themselves. - 46.
+It helps to avoid someone rotating to play second base and just standing on the base. - 47.
+It also gives the young plays a visual of where to rotate to. - 48.
+In the 2nd week the cones are removed halfway through the game, players are encouraged to help each other with where they need to rotate to after every 2 batters. - 49.
+In the 3rd week the coaches can continue with the cones for half the game or not use them at all. - 50.
+Thrown down bases will be set up 15-16 regular walking steps (approx. 45-50 feet) apart.